White Lion: Return of the Pride (2007–2008)

-White Lion: final activities

 Following the release of Return of the Pride, Tramp faced a tumultuous time of professional indecision as he tried to decide between continuing his solo career or pouring his energy into White Lion.
+Tramp's 2009 solo album The Rock 'N' Roll Circuz was initially intended to be the next new White Lion album but a new solo band was formed instead.

-With White Lion ultimately put on hold again Tramp continued with his solo career and in 2013 announced in several interviews that there would no longer be a White Lion of any kind, including the new White Lion or any possible reunions.
-In 2014 Tramp once again confirmed there would be no more White Lion.
+With White Lion ultimately put on hold again, Tramp continued with his solo career and in 2013 announced in several interviews that there would no longer be a White Lion of any kind, including the new White Lion or any possible reunions.
+In 2014, Tramp once again confirmed there would be no more White Lion.

+Songs of White Lion (2023–present)

+In 2023 Mike Tramp announced bringing his version of White Lion back with the upcoming release of Songs of White Lion, via Frontiers Music Srl on April 14, 2023.
+As the title implies, the new album sees Tramp re-imagining select cuts from White Lion's catalog.
+A re-recorded "Cry for Freedom" was released as the first single, followed by a reworked take on "Little Fighter".